 Sublime vs. Atom: Which Text Editor Is Best for You?

-What is Sublime?
+What is Sublime Text?

-Sublime has been around since 2008 and is often considered the gold standard of text editors for its performance, slick UI, and useful features, especially the minimap, which gives developers a bird’s-eye view of their code while they work.
-Since Sublime’s first release, many other text editors (particularly Atom) have taken their cues from Sublime.
-However, being the old timer does have some advantages.
-For one, Sublime boasts color-coded support for a number of obscure and specialized languages, like Erlang, Go, Lisp, and Lua.
+Sublime Text has been around since 2008 and is considered by many people to be the gold standard of text editors for its performance, slick UI, and useful features.
+Its most notable feature is the minimap, which gives developers a bird's-eye view of their code while they work.

-Sublime’s best features embody its philosophy of getting things done as quickly as possible.
-The Goto Anything feature is a super convenient way to open files and instantly jump to particular lines, words, or symbols.
-Multiple Selections allows you to change multiple lines of code at once.
+- Goto Anything.
+This feature is a super convenient way to open files and instantly jump to particular lines, words, or symbols.

-One downside to Sublime is that it isn’t open source.
-Though you can enjoy a trial mode for as long as you want, pricing for the full version comes in at $99.
-While development on Sublime seemed to stall for several years, it’s recently picked up again, meaning people should expect more support and features going forward.
+While development on Sublime seemed to stall for several years, it's picked up again with the release of Sublime Text 4, meaning people should expect more support and features going forward.

 What is Atom?

 Created by the folks at GitHub, Atom was a hackable text editor built for maximum customizability.
 Atom borrowed a lot of the UI, shortcuts, and functionality that made people love Sublime.
+It was retired in 2022.

 As a text editor, Atom also came with a few handy features, including smart autocomplete, integrated spell-check, and find-and-replace.

-This meant that packages could be written in JavaScript and HTML/CSS, making extending Atom’s capabilities as easy as writing a mini web app.
+This meant that packages could be written in JavaScript, HTML, and CSS, making extending Atom's capabilities as easy as writing a mini web app.

 Alternatives to Sublime and Atom

 Visual Studio Code, also known as VS Code, is a source-code editor developed by Microsoft for Windows, Linux, and macOS.
-Open source and built with Electron, Node.js, and TypeScript, it’s similar to Atom under the hood.
-Unlike Atom, it’s noticeably faster and includes more built-in features out of the box, such as Intellisense autocomplete.
-VS Code boasts a similarly large extension ecosystem and installs with its own package manager.
+Open source and built with Electron, Node.js, and TypeScript, it's similar to Atom under the hood.

 Brackets

-Though Brackets contains basic support for server-side languages, it’s really built for front-end developers and designers.
-The addition of visual tools, Photoshop integration, and preprocessor support make it uniquely well suited to front-end production work.
-Another advantage to Brackets is that it contains more out-of-the-box features than Sublime or Atom.
-If you’re a front-end developer who wants a text editor that’s good to go from the minute you install it, then Brackets might be an appealing option.
+Another advantage of Brackets is that it contains more out-of-the-box features than either Sublime or Atom.
+If you're a front-end developer who wants a text editor that's good to go from the minute you install it, Brackets might be an appealing option.

-Atom vs. Sublime: Major similarities
+Atom vs. Sublime: major similarities

 - Text editing